amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/README.md

 Note that everyone shares a single node, so performance can be severely impacted due to a noisy environment.

 #### on aac7:
-You can choose the Cray Fortran compiler (ftn) or the amdflang-new compiler.
 Get an interactive session on a node:
 ```
 srun -N 1 --mem=20GB --gpus=1 --pty bash -i